designfrontier/clean-css-standards/README.md

 EMs only for font related sizes.
 EMs should be preferred for all sizes where it is possible.
 Keeps everything focused on the content as far as rendering is concerned.

+EMs in media queries are a very good idea: http://css-tricks.com/zooming-squishes/ they also allow you code around ideal line length.

 Mobile First.
 Always.
 =============================